 I left this category for last because my recommendation on this category is to avoid as much as possible.

 - For one, they are labeled “zero calories” but they are not.
-The FDA allows servings under 1 gram of carbs and under 4 calories per serving to be labeled “zero calories”, so manufacturers cleverly package about 0.9 grams of pure carbs (glucose/dextrose) mixed with a small dose of a more powerful artificial sweetener, but the little packages in fact contain almost 4 calories each, and almost a gram of carbs.
+The FDA allows servings under 1 gram of carbs and under 4 calories per serving to be labeled “zero calories”.
+Manufacturers cleverly package about 0.9 grams of pure carbs (glucose/dextrose) mixed with a small dose of a more powerful artificial sweetener.
+The little packages in fact contain almost 4 calories each, and almost a gram of carbs.
 On a keto diet that can quickly add up.

 - Don’t be conned; consume as little as possible.

 - Ditch them for their deceptive marketing alone.
-They also have lingering health concerns, and with better alternatives now widely available there’s just no reason to use these.
+They also have lingering health concerns.
+With better alternatives now widely available there’s just no reason to use these.

 4. Sweeteners to Avoid

-- There are also just some sweeteners you should outright avoid for a keto diet because they’re high in carbs, will increase your blood sugar levels and kick you out of ketosis.
+- There are also just some sweeteners you should outright avoid for a keto diet because they’re high in carbs.They increase your blood sugar levels and kick you out of ketosis.

 - Maltodextrin is highly processed and derived from things like rice, wheat, and corn.
 Make sure this one isn’t hiding in other sugar alternatives.